aisingapore/PeekingDuck/docs/source/use_cases/object_counting_present.rst

 To count the number of objects detected, we simply take the sum of the number of bounding boxes detected for the object category.

+**3. Calculate Statistics**

+The cumulative average, minimum, and maximum over time is calculated from the count from each frame.

 Nodes Used
 ==========